Experimental demonstration of entanglement pumping with bosonic logical qubits

 Figure~\ref{fig:fig2}(d) presents the evolution of entanglement state fidelity in the storage cavities during the repetitive EP process.
 When EP is performed directly without any extra wait time ($\tau=0$), we find that the fidelity decreases with successive EP iterations and eventually saturates at a value of 87.8\%.
 This behavior can be attributed to the accumulation of operation errors during the entanglement purification process and the use of imperfectly regenerated entanglement.
 Consequently, the steady-state achievable fidelity is limited by a balance of these imperfections, although the fidelity of the regenerated entanglement between the communication qubits is higher.

-In contrast, by introducing a wait time of $\tau=10~\mathrm{\mu s}$ between EP iterations, which introduces errors in the storage cavities, we observe that EP can significantly improve the entanglement fidelity.
+In contrast, by introducing a wait time of $\tau=10~\mathrm{\mu s}$ {before} EP iterations, which introduces errors in the storage cavities, we observe that EP can significantly improve the entanglement fidelity.
 Starting from an initial fidelity of $72.2\%$, the fidelity progressively increases with each EP round and ultimately reaches a saturation value of approximately $85.7\%$.
 This result confirms that the EP can effectively enhance and sustain improved entanglement fidelity when local memory decoherence is pronounced.
-Notably, the experiments demonstrate up to four rounds of EP, with the success probability of each round diminishing considerably as the number of iterations increases, revealing the trade-off between fidelity and resources.
-Numerical simulations and error budget analyses of the EP process can be found in Supplementary Materials~\cite{supplement}.
+Notably, the experiments demonstrate up to four rounds of EP, with the success probability of each round diminishing considerably as the number of iterations increases, revealing the trade-off between fidelity and resources.{When the qubit and cavity lifetimes reach the state-of-the-art, the resulting saturated entanglement fidelity could exceed $99\%$.} Numerical simulations and error budget analyses of the EP process can be found in Supplemental Material~\cite{supplement}.~ {\textit{Connections between EP and dual-rail code--} It is noted that the two-cavity entangled state $\ket{\psi}_+$ corresponds to a superposition state of a dual-rail qubit~\cite{Koottandavida2024,Chou2024}.
+In fact, if the local operations are removed, the EP scheme functions as an erasure detection protocol for dual-rail qubits.
+Applying bilateral CNOT gates to an arbitrary dual-rail qubit state with entangled communication qubits $ (\alpha\ket{01}+\beta\ket{10}) \otimes \frac{1}{\sqrt2}(\ket{ge}+\ket{eg})$, we obtain a final state $ (\alpha\ket{01}+\beta\ket{10}) \otimes \frac{1}{\sqrt2}(\ket{gg}+\ket{ee})$, where $\alpha$ and $\beta$ are arbitrary complex numbers satisfying $|\alpha|^2+|\beta|^2=1$.
+However, {a single-photon-loss error in either storage cavity collapses the initial state to $\ket{00} \otimes \frac{1}{\sqrt2}(\ket{ge}+\ket{eg})$, marking it as an erasure error}.
+Applying bilateral CNOT gates to this error state yields the state $\ket{00} \otimes \frac{1}{\sqrt2}(\ket{ge}+\ket{eg})$.
+Thus, by measuring whether the two communication qubits are in different states, we can determine whether an erasure error occurs.
+Moreover, replacing the CNOT gates with parity mapping operations shown in the left panel of Fig.~\ref{fig:fig3}(a), we can determine whether the states in the two cavities have identical parity (See supplemental Material~\cite{supplement}).}